Anumol: Film career

-Starting her film career with the Tamil movies Kannukkulle, Ramar and Sooran, Anumol forayed into Malayalam cinema with P. Balachandran's Ivan Megharoopan, a biopic based on the poet P. Kunhiraman Nair.
+Starting her film career with the Tamil films Kannukkulle, Ramar and Sooran, Anumol forayed into Malayalam cinema with P. Balachandran's Ivan Megharoopan, a biopic based on the poet P. Kunhiraman Nair.
 She portrayed Thankamony.

 She was also in the film Akam, an adaptation of Malayattoor Ramakrishnan's novel Yakshi.

 Debutant director Manoj Kana's Chayilyam was about the plight of a hapless widow who is denied the freedom to lead a normal life by society.
-In the movie, Anumol player the character Gauri, who had eloped with her lover and then returned with her son into her in-laws' home, after the death of her husband.
+In the film, Anumol player the character Gauri, who had eloped with her lover and then returned with her son into her in-laws' home, after the death of her husband.
 Her father-in-law had brought them back, but orthodox society was against this.
 The resistance ends when the people around start visualizing her as the incarnation of a Goddess.
 The story is narrated with the traditional folk art form Theyyam as the backdrop.
 Gauri wants to lead the rest of her life as a mother and as a woman, but the image of a Goddess is thrust upon her.
 The whole film is focused on the character played by Anumol and the actor has delivered a matured performance.
 The dedication of the actor is there to be seen in most frames.

 Anumol has filmed Njan, a film by Ranjith.

 In Rockstar, directed by V. K. Prakash, the motorcycle enthusiast and rider, Anumol played a tomboy character riding a 500 cc Royal Enfield bullet motorcycle at 130 km/h for the role of Sanjana Kurien, a fashion photographer.

-In the movie Nilaavariyaathe, a movie about caste discrimination and barriers that existed in Kerala a century ago, set in the backdrop of Kasaragod District in North Malabar region of Kerala, Anumol did an exceptionally brilliant portrayal as Paatta, the heroine, who is an advocate against casteism and untouchability.
+In the film Nilaavariyaathe, a film about caste discrimination and barriers that existed in Kerala a century ago, set in the backdrop of Kasaragod District in North Malabar region of Kerala, Anumol did an exceptionally brilliant portrayal as Paatta, the heroine, who is an advocate against casteism and untouchability.

-In the movie Premasuthram, directed by Jiju Ashokan, Anumol plays a character called Manju Rani, a tailor in the movie.
+In the film Premasuthram, directed by Jiju Ashokan, Anumol plays a character called Manju Rani, a tailor in the film.
 It is the first time Anumol is handling an out-and-out peppy character.
-Again marked by a brilliant portrayal, Anumol's character runs a local tailoring shop in a rural pocket in the movie.
+Again marked by a brilliant portrayal, Anumol's character runs a local tailoring shop in a rural pocket in the film.

-In the biopic movie Padmini, which portrays the life of a genius female painter T. K. Padmini from Kerala, Anumol takes the lead to portray Padmini.
+In the biopic film Padmini, which portrays the life of a genius female painter T. K. Padmini from Kerala, Anumol takes the lead to portray Padmini.
 The biopic goes through the struggle she faced throughout her life to achieve her path.
-The movie portrays the struggles Padmini had to face as art was prohibited for women from good families at that time.
+The film portrays the struggles Padmini had to face as art was prohibited for women from good families at that time.
 It discusses the obstacles she had to overcome in order to get an education and to indulge in art.
 T. K. Padmini was one of the rarest from her category, as there are only a few women painters from Kerala.
-Anumol's exceptionally brilliant and ingenious portrayal by living the character herself is the mark of this movie.
+Anumol's exceptionally brilliant and ingenious portrayal by living the character herself is the mark of this film.